§-Quick questions

 What are selecting your two topics?Show answer

 The two topics you choose should let you make meaningful comparisons.
-For example, pairing Health and Education works well because both reveal the legacy of colonisation and the rise of community-controlled services.
+For example, pairing Health and Education works well because both reveal the legacy of colonisation and the rise of community-controlled or community-led services.
 Pairing Criminal Justice and Economics lets you compare over-representation in justice systems with strategies for economic independence.
 Choose topics where both your communities have documented, contemporary evidence so the comparison is balanced rather than lopsided.

 What are building valid comparison points?Show answer